MichaelHopwood/MichaelHopwood/README.md

   <img src="sapien_logo.png"  width="80"/>
 </p>

-I'm [Michael Hopwood](https://hopml.readthedocs.io/en/latest/), PhD student in data science at the **University of Central Florida**.
-My work experience spans both applied and theoretical data science.
-In particular, I'm interested in graph neural networks and probabilistic machine learning especially in their applications to physics, but I usually find most things interesting.
+I'm [Michael Hopwood](https://hopml.readthedocs.io/en/latest/), data scientist at Microsoft.
+When I was pursuing my PhD, I was focused on graph neural networks and probabilistic machine learning especially in their applications to physics.
+Since then, I have dropped out to pursue work in industry.
+For a list of my publications see [my GoogleScholar](https://scholar.google.com/citations?user=IpAk8_gAAAAJ&hl=en&authuser=1) or you can review my [CV](https://github.com/MichaelHopwood/HopML/blob/main/docs/_static/MICHAEL_HOPWOOD_CV.PDF).

 <details>
 <summary>News & Updates: (Click to expand)</summary>